The Ed Sullivan Show: The Supremes

 The Supremes were a special act for The Ed Sullivan Show.
-In addition to 14 appearances, they were a personal favorite of Sullivan, whom he affectionately called "The Girls".
+In addition to 14 appearances, they were a personal favorite of Sullivan, who affectionately called them "The Girls".
 Over the five years they performed on the program, the Supremes performed 15 of their hit singles, and numerous Broadway showtunes and other non-Motown songs.
 The group featuring the most popular lineup of Diana Ross, Mary Wilson, and Florence Ballard appeared 7 times from December 1964 through May 1967.

 The group reappeared on the series in October 1967 as the newly rebilled "Diana Ross & the Supremes", with Ballard replacement Cindy Birdsong and Ross more prominently featured.
 The Supremes' final appearance on the show, shortly before it ended, served as the platform to introduce America to Ross's replacement, Jean Terrell, in March 1970.